Rufus For Real

 Nutrition

-Serving: 1serving | Calories: 229kcal | Carbohydrates: 4g | Protein: 24g | Fat: 13g | Saturated Fat: 6g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 7g | Trans Fat: 1g | Cholesterol: 78mg | Sodium: 298mg | Potassium: 662mg | Fiber: 1g | Sugar: 1g | Vitamin A: 209IU | Vitamin C: 3mg | Calcium: 44mg | Iron: 4mg
+Serving: 1serving | Calories: 233kcal | Carbohydrates: 5g | Protein: 24g | Fat: 13g | Saturated Fat: 6g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 7g | Trans Fat: 1g | Cholesterol: 78mg | Sodium: 298mg | Potassium: 662mg | Fiber: 1g | Sugar: 1g | Vitamin A: 209IU | Vitamin C: 3mg | Calcium: 44mg | Iron: 4mg

-How To Enjoy It: Serving Ideas
+Serving Ideas

-Storage and Reheating Instructions
+Storage & Reheating

-• Store leftovers in the fridge in an airtight container for up to 3 days.
+• Refrigerator: Store leftover carne guisada in an airtight container in the refrigerator for up to 4 days.

 Is this dish gluten-free?

-Is Carne Guisada dairy-free?
+Is carne guisada dairy-free?

 Why don't I cut up the chuck roast before cooking?